sleepingkingstudios/cuprum/README.md

     value() #=> Object

-The value returned by the function.
-For example, for an increment function that added 1 to a given integer, the `#value` of the result object would be the incremented integer.
+The value returned by the command.
+For example, for an increment command that added 1 to a given integer, the `#value` of the result object would be the incremented integer.

 [Method Documentation](http://www.rubydoc.info/github/sleepingkingstudios/cuprum/master/Cuprum/Result#value-instance_method)